 I’m no expert on health, nor am I an expert on world pandemics, politics, or religion, but I do know one thing:

-This is bizare times.
-And, ironically, it feels somewhat familiar.
-Because we had globle pandemics before.
+These are bizarre times.
+And yet, ironically, it feels somewhat familiar.
+Because we had global pandemics before.
 Ebola, Swine Flu, the Spanish Flu... just to name a few serious pandemics.

 So, why now?
 Why do we have to have this evil virus in the year 2020?

 Well, we don’t know the answer to that question, and sadly we may never find the answer.
-But here’s my prospective.
+But here’s my perspective.

 The world has a lot of junk, mentally, physically, and emotionally, and it needs a clear out.
-Sadly, that means sacrificing some people’s immunities.
 And we need to understand that the world that we live in needs a good detox right now.
-So, that means us humans need to be shocked and think about how we’re not looking after ourselves properly.
-And, for those who are caregivers, they’re at higher risk at getting sick because they’re around people who are more susceptable to getting the virus, therefore making it easier for it to spread.
+So, that means us humans need to be shocked and think about how we’re not looking after ourselves and our planet properly.
+And, for those who are caregivers, they’re at higher risk at getting sick because they’re around people who are more susceptible to getting the virus, therefore making it easier for it to spread.

 Here in New Zealand, Jacinda Ardern has done what no other country has done.
-She’s the best leader for Aotearoa at this time of crisis.
+I feel like she is the best leader for Aotearoa at this time of crisis.
 It may not have been perfect, but it was the best that they could’ve done at the time.
 And that makes me very proud to be a kiwi!